Pochwar/RedWire/README.md

 `{{ __("LOCAL_VAR") }}` will display the value of "LOCAL_VAR" from the appropriate locale json file.

 If "LOCAL_VAR" entry is not found is not found in the locale json file, it will be automatically created with a default value

+##Faker

+- set your db connection params and quantity of fake users in `config.config.json`
+- create fake users with npm : `npm run faker`